“The peoples of the Americas have a right to democracy and their governments have an obligation to promote and defend it.”

 -

-Jay is the social media manager for GenDemocracy’s Stop The Coup 2025 campaign.
+Jay W. Walker (he/him) is the social media manager for GenDemocracy’s Resisting Project 2025 campaign.
 A queer Black leader and community organizer, Jay is a longtime New York City activist on LGBTQ+, HIV and racial justice issues.
 He is a founding member of Rise and Resist, President of Gays Against Guns, and cofounder and lead organizer of NYC’s Queer Liberation March.

 Jay has been active in the Movement for Black Lives , anti-police brutality protests, and protests against LGBTQ+ violence.
 He is a staunch and outspoken ally of the transgender community and organizes on issues related to the criminalization of LGBTQ+ people in Africa and the US, and immigration and housing issues.
 He has worked with many African immigrant LGBTQ+ organizations. -

-Executive and personal coach committed to disability rights, women's rights, social justice, racial justice; first-generation immigrant, proud mother of a wheelchair-user.
-She resides in the Chicago-area with her husband and son. -
+Saba Bando (she/her) is an executive and personal coach committed to disability rights, women's rights, social justice, racial justice; first-generation immigrant, proud mother of a wheelchair-user.
+She resides in the Chicago-area with her husband and son.

 Javier Morales coordinates Latinx+, a U.S.-based network of people of Latin descent living with HIV, fighting stigma and criminalization.